 - Superhuman Durability: Achilles possesses a high resistance to damage and magical attacks.
 Like Wonder Woman, Achilles is extremely resistant to blunt force attacks since he was able to go hand-to-hand with Wonder Woman, has a vast tolerance for pain, and he can heal at a super-human rate.
 Achilles is somewhat vulnerable to piercing weapons like Wonder Woman, but unlike her, he cannot be killed by piercing his heart, thanks to having the heart of a god.
 This gives Achilles somewhat of an invulnerability.

 - Flight: Achilles is capable of unassisted flight through magical means.
-It it guessed since he was created out of Zeus' desire to make a new race of heroes, Achilles can fly as fast or faster then Wonder Woman.
+It is guessed that since he was created out of Zeus' desire to make a new race of heroes, Achilles can fly as fast or faster than Wonder Woman.

 - Regeneration: The heart of Kane Hilohai gives him great regenerative powers.
 Achilles is even able to heal wounds as fatal as being stabbed through the chest.
 Due to his heart once belonging to Kane Milohai, Achilles cannot be killed by stabbing him in the heart, though he does experience trauma associated with such wounds.